-Javea, Costa Blanca (ES)
+Javea, Alicante (ES)

 You’ve heard of the beaches, the gorgeous water, the luxurious resorts, but did you know that there is amazing sport fishing in Altea and the Costa Blanca?
 Located north of Alicante, Altea has good access to the 1000m deep channel of Ibiza which has perfect conditions for off-shore big game fishing.
 And, there's also year round inshore fishing too in Altea.